tcoroller/pGAN/README.md

 ## Related dataset:
 * Link to the data: https://zenodo.org/record/5031881
-An hdf5 database of the synethetic dataset (10000 pairs of images and region, 2.95GB) is shared with the code.<br/>
+* The synethetic dataset (10000 pairs of images and region, 2.95GB) is shared with the code (hdf5 dataset format).<br/>
 With some minor tweaking, the synthetic dataset can be used to run training and analysis to validate the code.
 (The analysis itself will be far less relevant because comparing privacy on two synthetic dataset is not very useful)